-[
+l

 College 1 College 2 College 3

 Step 1.
 List the name of each college you want

-to consider attending, the award deadline, and

-the total cost of attendance.
+to consider attending, the award deadline, and the total cost of attendance.
 This figure should

 be in your award letter.
-If not, refer to the college catalog or the college financial aid
+If not, refer to the

+college catalog or the college financial aid

 office.

 Name of college

 Award deadline date

 Total cost of attendance

-Stan 2 List the financial aid awards each

 Step 2.
-List the financial aid awards each school is offering.
+List the financial aid awards each

+school is offering.
 Don't forget that grants,

 scholarships and work-study do not have to be

 repaid, while all loans must be repaid.

 Grants and scholarships

 Pell Grant (federal)

 SEOG (federal)

 • State

 College

 Other

 Total grants/scholarships

 Percent of package that is grant/scholarship

 Work-study opportunities

 Loans

 Stafford-Direct (federal)

 Perkins (federal)

 Other

 Total loans

 Percent of package that is work or loans

 Total financial aid award

 Grants and scholarships + work-study + loans

-Ston 2 Coloulate what it will and the stand

 Step 3.
 Calculate what it will cost you to attend

 each college you are considering.
+For each

-For each college, enter the total cost of attendance.
+college, enter the total cost of attendance.

 Then, subtract the total financial aid award

 from the total cost of attendance.
 That

 number is the net cost, or what it will cost you

 to attend that college.

 a) Total cost of attendance

 b) Total financial aid award

 c) Net cost to attend (a minus b)